 The most basic thing each botclient does is to recruit other potential botclients.
 The botclient may scan for candidate systems.
 Rbot, for example, exploits Windows shares in password guessing or brute force attacks so its botclients scan for other systems that have ports 139 or 445 open, using tools like smbscan.exe, ntscan.exe, or scan500.exe.
-It also used the net command (net view /DOMAIN and net view /DOMAIN:<domain name>) to list NetBIOS names of potential candidate clients.
+It also used the net command (net view /DOMAIN and net view /DOMAIN:

 The botclient may be equipped to sniff network traffic for passwords.
 The clients use small, specialized password grabbers that collect only enough of the traffic to grab the username and password data.
 They may harvest encrypted forms of passwords in the SAM cache using a program like pwdump2, 3, or 4 and use SAM password crackers like Lopht Crack to break them.
 For some encrypted password data, they reformat the password data into a UNIX-like password file and send it to another, presumably faster, computer to brute force.